Codium australasicum

 Codium australasicum is a species of seaweed in the Codiaceae family.

 The erect dark green thallus typically grows to a height of 50 cm.
 It is repeatedly dichotomous and has terete branches.

-It is found in sublittoral zones in rough shaded waters to 33 m in depth.
+It is found in sublittoral zones in rough shaded waters up to 33 m in depth.

-In Western Australia is found along the coast in two places; near Rockingham and Albany.
-Its range extends around southern Australia, including Tasmania to Tuggerah in New South Wales as well as on the coast of New Zealand.
+In Western Australia it is found along the coast in two places; near Rockingham and Albany.
+Its range extends around southern Australia, including Tasmania and Tuggerah in New South Wales as well as on the coast of New Zealand.